Roddy Piper: Video games

 Piper appears as a playable character in 14 wrestling video games.
 He made his first appearance in WWF WrestleMania: Steel Cage Challenge.
-He later appeared in WCW/nWo Revenge, WCW/nWo Thunder, Legends of Wrestling II, WWE SmackDown!
+He later appeared in WCW/nWo Revenge, WCW/nWo Thunder, WCW Nitro, Legends of Wrestling II, WWE SmackDown!
 Here Comes the Pain, Showdown: Legends of Wrestling, WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE SmackDown vs. Raw 2007, WWE SmackDown vs. Raw 2008 and WWE All Stars as a legend.
 He also appeared in WWE 2K14 as a hidden character in the Superstar Head Creation mode.
 He was later included in WWE 2K16 as DLC.
 He also appears in WWE 2K19 as DLC in the game's Ric Flair-themed "Wooooo!"
 Edition, as well as in WWE 2K20, WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, and WWE 2K25.

 Outside of wrestling games, Piper voices a fictionalized version of himself in 2013's Saints Row IV.
 In the story, Piper helps the player rescue Keith David from a simulation by recreating their fight scene from They Live, and can be recruited as an ally during missions.
 Piper also made a cameo appearance in Abobo's Big Adventure.